top of page

 THE STARS AND RAIN EDUCATION INSTITUTE FOR CHILDREN WITH AUTISM

-Between 2006 and 2009, SCLCFC provided support to the Stars and Rain Education Institute for Children with Autism ("Stars and Rain", or "S&R"), a nongovernmental organization located near Beijing, China.
-The Stars and Rain Institute was founded in 1993 by Tian Huiping (English name: Hope Tian).
+Between 2006 and 2009, SCLCFC provided support in a number of ways to the Stars and Rain Education Institute for Children with Autism ("Stars and Rain", or "S&R"), a nongovernmental organization located near Beijing, China.
+The Stars and Rain Institute was founded in 1993 by Tian Huiping.
 It was the first, and for a long time, the only organization in China providing teaching and training for children with autism and their families.
 In 2007, Stars and Rain initiated the establishment of the Heart Alliance, a network of nonprofit organizations that help children with autism, which allowed education provided to Stars and Rain to be spread throughout China.
-In no small part because of the efforts of Stars and Rain, understanding of autism, and knowledge of methods for teaching children with autism, have spread throughout China, and children with autism now have far more educational opportunities there.
+In no small part because of the efforts of Stars and Rain, the understanding of autism, and knowledge for teaching children with autism, have spread throughout China, and children with autism now have far more educational opportunities there.

 In 2008 and 2009, the Foundation sponsored two five-day workshops on Applied Behavioural Analysis (ABA) and Verbal Behaviour Approach (VBA) to teaching children with autism for teachers from Stars & Rain and other organizations affiliated with the Heart Alliance.
 Both workshops were led by Dr. Suzanne Jacobsen, a leading North American specialist in autism.
 Each workshop was attended by over 60 teachers.
 The Foundation provided financial aid to the S&R to provide a bursary to teachers attending workshops from remote areas.

-In 2009 Stars and Rain received a generous grant from the prestigious Jet Li One Foundation, in recognition of its sterling reputation and key role in addressing the needs of children with autism, thus rendering SCLCFC’s financial assistance less necessary.
+In 2009 Stars and Rain received a substantial grant from the prestigious Jet Li One Foundation, in recognition of its sterling reputation and key role in addressing the needs of children with autism.

 2000